irrumator88/AlphaFreque/README.md

 This tool is provided as part of a dissertation titled "Application of Software Engineering Principles to Synthetic Biology and Emerging Regulatory Concerns" with the University of Nebraska-Lincoln.
 Please cite that dissertation if you use the tool in your research.

-Funding for this research has been provided by the National Institute of Justice Grant 2016-R2-CX-0023.
+Funding for this research has been provided by the National Institute of Justice (NIJ) Grant 2016-R2-CX-0023.
+The views and conclusions of this tool are those of the author and do not necessarily reflect the position or policy of the NIJ.

 This tool is provided as-is and as-available, with no representations or warranties of any kind.